 Nearly two years later Anna is a full time RE Store staffer, working to make new trainees feel welcome and supported.
 “When I was hired as an employee, it felt like coming home.
 As a trainee, staff did a great job of modeling support and mentorship.
 I now have the chance to do that with others.”

 Anna is one of the many success stories that we’ve seen come out of Community Jobs Training Program.
 But her story isn’t possible without your support.
 This year we’re participating in Giving Tuesday on December 3rd, a global day of giving fueled by social media and collaboration.
-We’re hoping to raise $1,500 to make success stories like Anna’s possible for all those that seek it.To help us reach our goal, save the date for Giving Tuesday, tell your friends, and share our story!
+We’re hoping to raise $1,500 to make success stories like Anna’s possible for all those that seek it.You can help build a more resilient Bellingham by donating $25 on Giving Tuesday via Facebook.

 Can’t wait until Giving Tuesday?
 Donate today.